JeisyLiu/Repository_Beta/README.md

 # Repository_Beta
 Calculator Windows
-A simple and unfinished calculator on Windows platfom created by wpf.For testing the features of git.
+A simple and unfinished calculator created by wpf on Windows OS.For testing the features of git.